Private Equity fund holdings and factoring

 What sort of profile of investment funds use this method of financing?

-T. R. We work with a lot of majority LBO funds, whether national or international, and who are committed in their holdings.
+T. R. We work a lot with majority LBO funds, whether national or international, and who are committed in their holdings.
 Special funds, notably for corporate recovery operations, almost always use factoring to secure the cashflow of their holdings.

 G. d.
 H. This matter is generally considered before the acquisition to be implemented in the months following closing.
 We have negotiated this just after signing for financing on the same date as closing.
 Often, inter alia, it is implemented to finance external growth, participate towards company refinancing, and facilitate dividend payments.